charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 **Job**: https://jenkins.canonical.com/k8s/job/build-charms/

-This will build and promote the stable charms to candidate channel for testing.
+This will build charms from the `release_x.xx` branch and promote them to the candidate channel for testing.

 #### Charm build options